Welcome to Spectre

 • Let's say that emissions are 100,000 SPR per day, your network share is 10%, so 100,000 SPR × 0.1 (10%) = 10,000 SPR per 24 hours.

-The calculator retrieves blockchain data such as the network hash rate (nethash) and current block reward from the Spectre Rest API to perform these calculations.
+The calculator retrieves network data such as the total network hashrate and current blockreward from the Spectre Rest API to perform these calculations.

 Keep in mind that this calculation is an estimate.
 Your actual block rewards can vary due to factors such as luck, network latency, and other conditions.
 This script provides a basic estimation of potential earnings.